zdravkov/kendo-docs/api/web/grid.md

 ### filterable.operators.string.endswith `String`

  Enable/Disable and set the text of the "Ends with" filter option for columns with string values.

+### filterable.operators.number `Object`

+ Enable/Disable and set the text of filter operators for fields of type number.

+> **Important:** Ommitting an operator will exclude it from the list of available operators in the filter menu.

 ### filterable.operators.number.eq `String`